gottingen/titandb/README.md

-# titan-redis
+# titandb

-titan-redis is a disk redis engine based on rocksdb and I make it wisc -key an provide redis interface.
+titandb is a disk redis engine based on rocksdb and I make it wisc -key an provide redis interface.

 **build**
 ```shell